What We D0

 Use smartphones to access education and entrepreneurial opportunities

-In fresh markets in the digital pilot region, Mobilizing Myanmar's pop-up Education Gazebos staffed by a tech savvy Girl Geek Squad welcome women from near and far for free 1-1 training and practice using digital wallets and QR scan-and-pay.
+In wet markets in the digital pilot region, Mobilizing Myanmar's tech-savvy female Street Team welcomes women from near and far for free 1-1 training and practice using digital wallets and QR scan-and-pay.

 Mobilizing Myanmar's training modules, videos and printed lessons resonate with rural, ethnic and poor women because we expressly designed our curriculum for these women, with feedback from them.